Close

 What are the ITC Provisions When GST is Paid on Rental Income?

 When GST is paid on rental income, tenants registered under the GST Act can claim an Input Tax Credit (ITC) on the rent paid.
 ITC can only be claimed if the property is used for commercial purposes.
+Among the benefits of GST, the ability to claim ITC on business-related expenses like rent helps reduce the overall tax burden for registered businesses.

 The GST charged must be deposited with the government before claiming ITC, so tenants should ensure this is done.